amcl11/victorian-car-accident-dashboard/README.md

 *Which postcode in the Yarra Ranges LGA has the highest count of accidents?*  <br>
 *Which age group has the highest accident count?*  <br>

->EXPLORE THE DATASET HERE: (TBC Link to dashboard on Git Pages)

 ## Project Theme 🚗 🚦 🚸  💥 🚑  →  💰 📋 📊 🛡️
 We have chosen a local car accidents dataset to assist with trends and insights to help a car insurance company.